rollingedit/YouTube-Album-Splitter/README.md

 ## How To Use

-1. Click the green **Code** button near the top of this GitHub page.
-2. Click **Download ZIP**.
-3. Open the downloaded ZIP/folder.
+1. Go to `Releases`
-4. Double-click `YouTube Album Splitter.bat`.
+2. Download `YouTube Album Splitter.bat`.
+3. Double-click it.
-5. Paste the YouTube video link when it asks.
+4. Paste the YouTube video link when it asks.
-6. Press Enter.
+5. Press Enter.

 Finished songs appear in a folder named: